Full time-dependent counting statistics of highly entangled biphoton states: Setups and external influences

 \subsection{General procedure}

-Linear optical processes can be modeled by an unitary operator $F$ modifying the covariance $\sigma\mapsto F\sigma F^\text{T}$ \cite{Olivares_2012}.
+Linear optical processes can be modeled by a unitary operator $F$ modifying the covariance $\sigma\mapsto F\sigma F^\text{T}$ \cite{Olivares_2012}.
 Based on Eqs. (\ref{eq:sigma_S}) and (\ref{eq:sigma_fiber}), this corresponds to a transformation of the matrices $S(\boldsymbol{\chi},\boldsymbol{\kappa})$ and $S(\chi,\kappa)$ for free space and fiber propagation, respectively.
-In the latter case, the PGFs for small and large interval widths, given by Eqs. (\ref{eq:g_small}) and (\ref{eq:g_large}), can simply be generalized by modifying $S(\chi,\kappa)$, respectively.
+In the latter case, the PGFs for small, large, and intermediate interval widths, given by Eqs. (\ref{eq:g_small}), (\ref{eq:g_large}), (\ref{eq:g_inter_joint}), and (\ref{eq:g_inter_cor}), respectively, can simply be generalized by modifying $S(\chi,\kappa)$.
 In the case of a modular array of several components and influences, the corresponding transformations can be applied successively.

 There is only need to clarify whether the corresponding assumptions are still verified.
 In general, the condition of theorem \ref{theorem} needs to be checked again and, if it is compromised, Tab. \ref{tab:N_max} needs to be adjusted.
 Moreover, in the case of small interval widths, derived in Sec. \ref{s:spdc_small}, \begin{enumerate} \item $F\sigma F^\text{T}$ still needs to be approximately constant compared to $I_\text{A},I_\text{B}$. \end{enumerate}